Jump to main content

 Placement Policies

-To take the exam, click on the link below and create a user account:
+To take an exam, click on the link below and follow the directions provided:

 After the Exam

-After you have taken the test you will be given a Placement Exam Score.
+After you have taken the Spanish or Chinese placement test, you will be given a Placement Exam Score.
 Please take a screen shot of this page or write down the points you have received and the class level that is recommended for you.
 If you score 200 or less you may register now for CHIN/SPAN 101.
 You must be released by the Instructor of the class to take any CHIN/SPAN class other than CHIN/SPAN 101.
 For any enrollment questions or concerns, please contact the Student Success Resource Center at HSS.StudentSuccess@unco.edu.

 Students with no experience in the language they plan to study should just sign up for the introductory course in that language.